Setting Up Prevalence Event Thresholds

 Accessing Your Account When your organization's portal is created, a single administrative account will be created.
 The IT Owner (Org Admin) specified to Lenovo at the time of sale will receive a Lenovo Device Orchestration (LDO) e-mail indicating ...

 This feature enables Org and MSP Admins to remotely change the BIOS password and manage BIOS settings through Device Management.
-To access a device’s BIOS settings: Go to the Devices menu in the left panel.
-Select a device to open the device tray. ...
+You can change BIOS settings either through Policy Management > ThinkBios Management > BIOS Settings, or directly via ...

 This chart provides a fleet-wide perspective of device utilization for CPU, Memory, and GPU.
 It includes categorized device statuses (over-utilized, under-utilized, and normal utilization) with fully configurable thresholds.
 To access this feature go ...